Mountain Mama Vacation Homes

 Photo Credit: the.depths.of.nature via Instagram

-There are three routes you can choose from when hiking the Maryland Heights Trail, each including time on the Appalachian Trail as well as the loop to the Maryland Heights Overlook.
-This overlook is a must-see for visitors to Harpers Ferry, allowing a picture-perfect vista of Harpers Ferry, the confluence of the rivers, and the expansive mountain ranges beyond.
+There are three routes you can choose from when hiking the Maryland Heights Trail and each includes time on the Appalachian Trail as well as the loop to the Maryland Heights Overlook.
+This overlook is a must-see for visitors to Harpers Ferry because it provides a picture-perfect vista of Harpers Ferry, the confluence of the rivers, and the expansive mountain ranges beyond.

 The shortest route available for this hike is Lower Town to Maryland Heights Overlook, a moderately strenuous hike of 4.5 miles.
 If you include the Stone Fort Trail on this hike, it becomes 6.2 miles and provides a chance to see the Civil War Stone Fort and artillery batteries.
 The longest route at 6.5 miles is considered strenuous, starting from the Visitor Center instead of Lower Town and taking you along the Maryland Heights Loop and the Stone Fort Trail.